Skip to main content

 Dex

-8. Dex authenticates users to PaletteAI through SSO.
+6. Dex authenticates users to PaletteAI through SSO.
 You can configure Dex to connect to an upstream OIDC provider or to a local user database.
-For this installation, you will configure Dex to connect to an upstream OIDC provider.
-If you want to configure an OIDC provider later, you can do so; however, Dex still requires some basic configuration.
+In this guide, you will configure Dex to connect to an upstream OIDC provider.
+If you want to configure an OIDC provider later, you can do so; however, Dex still requires basic configuration.

 1. Set dex.config.issuer to your domain.
 Do not remove the /dex path.